History of Wiltshire: Roman remains

 There are many signs of Roman rule.
 Wansdyke or Wodens Dyke, one of the largest extant entrenchments, runs west for about 100 km from a point east of Savernake, nearly as far as the Bristol Channel, and is almost unaltered for several kilometres along the Marlborough Downs.
 Its date is uncertain; but the work has been proved, wherever excavated, to be Roman or Romano-British.
 It consists of a bank, with a trench on the north side, and was clearly meant for defence, not as a boundary.
 Forts strengthened it at intervals.
 Bokerley Dyke, which forms a part of the boundary between Wiltshire and Dorset, is the largest among several similar entrenchments, and has also a ditch north of the rampart.

 Recent excavations

-In April 2022, metal dedectorists announced the discovery of two 4.000 years-old Bronze Age axe heads on land owned by a farmer.
+In April 2022, metal detectorists announced the discovery of two 4000 year-old Bronze Age axe heads on land owned by a farmer.
 The remains are being stored in Bristol Museum.